Genspect: Booklets

 Genspect has published 9 booklets addressed to parents, schools, universities, psychotherapists, and pediatricians, which promote an approach inconsistent with the recognized standards, paradigms, and models of the scientific communities referenced.
 They selectively and strategically rely on publications in magazines without peer review and essays written by experts in science communication not generally involved in scientific research.
 These publications recommend parents not use their children's chosen names and pronouns, the use of gendered language based on sex instead of gender, and the maintenance of bathrooms separated based on sex instead of gender, among other recommendations.

-Positions

-PinkNews describes Genspect as "gender critical".
-While Genspect positions itself as a "moderate, evidence-based coalition of concerned parents and clinicians", leaked chat logs from a community Discord server operated by Genspect revealed members openly using far-right language such as calling trans people "groomers", "pedophiles" and "a cult" and promoting conspiracy theories such as claiming that being transgender is caused by using social media, watching porn, watching anime and participating in cosplay as well as voicing support for Jennifer Bilek, an influential anti-trans activist in the U.K. who believes Jewish billionaires are funding trans-affirming surgery worldwide as part of a "transhumanist project to abandon the body entirely".
-Members were also caught comparing gender-affirming care to lobotomies and opioids as well as saying that the transgender movement is operated by "autogynephilic and pedophilic men" who are taking advantage of "changes in society that suit the pursuit of their fetishes".
+Re-pathologization campaign

-In 2025, Genspect "strongly urge[d] the recognition of transgender identification as a pathological condition characterized by an Extreme Overvalued Belief", borrowing language used to describe causes of terrorism.
+In a 2025 press release, Genspect "strongly urge[d] the recognition of transgender identification as a pathological condition characterized by an Extreme Overvalued Belief".
+According to Evan Urquhart, the press release "echoes the extreme, far-right rhetoric that seeks to conflate trans rights advocacy with terrorism, as it does the actions of everyone else viewed as an enemy".